propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.0.14 =
+* Add location dropdown as search form field type so it can be added to the search form using filters

 = 1.0.13 =
 * Add new latitude and longitude fields to office for displaying office map on website.